tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 ---

-## Portfolio Planner - Part 2
+## Part 2: Portfolio Optimization via Correlation and Return-to-Risk (Sharpe Ratio) Evaluations

-Harold has been asked to revisit the 10 stocks that were researched in Part 1 of this activity.
+Harold has been asked to revisit the ten stocks that were researched in Part 1 of this activity.

 Specifically, upper management wants Harold to go beyond just evaluating stocks by volatility/risk and create a more optimized portfolio with the following characteristics: